-This new program is designed with a combined health and racial equity lens to help PCPs routinize HIV screening, along with screening for COVID vaccines, for all their patients.
-By training PCPs to use culturally responsive communication, it promotes honest and frank conversation.
-Regular, open health screenings can go a long way toward addressing the whole person by covering cardiovascular diseases, cognitive impairment, osteoporosis and cancers.
+This new program is designed with a combined health and racial equity lens to help PCPs routinize HIV screening and screening for COVID vaccines for all their patients.
+By training PCPs to use culturally responsive communication, the program promotes honest and frank conversation.
+Regular, open health screenings can help address the whole person by covering cardiovascular diseases, cognitive impairment, osteoporosis and cancers.